Last updated on July 10th, 2019

-Water is, quite literally, vital to your life.
+Learning how to drink more water doesn’t just happen. it takes practice, like any habit.
+However, water is, quite literally, vital to your life (like chocolate but, legit haha).
 I think it’s obvious by now that we need water to survive and replenish our bodies but along with that water also improves energy, helps regenerate our skin and maintains regularity.
 Yet so many people live in a state of chronic dehydration.

-Sugary drinks, sodas, fruit juices are such poor quality when it comes to a fluid your body really and truly lives off of.
+Sugary drinks, sodas, fruit juices are such poor quality when it comes to a fluid your body really and truly lives off of (which is just ONE of the reasons my daughters don’t drink juice boxes!)

 People ignore the signs and symptoms of dehydration (poor skin, fatigue, irregular bowels, headaches etc) because they’re simply used to them.
 It’s become just another way of life.
 And yet, it’s such an easy fix.